oritro76/appium-python-pytest-parallel-testing/README.md

 ```
 ### Before Running the tests
 1. Start an android emulator with Android Platformversion 11.
-If any other emulator is used please change desired capabilities in devices/android/android_devices.py
+If any other Platformversion is used then change desired capabilities in devices/android/android_devices.py
 2. Start the appium server

 ### Test Markers